Bryan De La Cruz Player Props: Marlins vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 18th in the league.
+- The Diamondbacks pitching staff is 20th in MLB with a collective 8.4 strikeouts per nine innings.

-- The Diamondbacks have a 4.87 team ERA that ranks 22nd across all league pitching staffs.
+- The Diamondbacks have the 21st-ranked team ERA among all league pitching staffs (4.78).

-- Diamondbacks pitchers combine to rank 25th in baseball in home runs allowed (21 total, 1.5 per game).
+- The Diamondbacks rank 24th in baseball in home runs given up (22 total, 1.5 per game).

-- The Diamondbacks are sending Nelson (1-0) out to make his third start of the season.
+- Gallen (1-1 with a 4.58 ERA and 21 strikeouts in 17 2/3 innings pitched) gets the start for the Diamondbacks, his fourth of the season.

-- The right-hander last pitched on Sunday against the Los Angeles Dodgers, when he tossed six innings, allowing three earned runs while giving up four hits.
+- The right-hander last appeared on Tuesday against the Milwaukee Brewers, when he threw seven scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.